Paint

-Paint is a material or mixture that, when applied to a solid material and allowed to dry, adds a film-like layer.
+Paint is a material or mixture of colored liquid that, when applied to a solid material and allowed to dry, adds a film-like layer.
 As art, this is used to create an image or images known as a painting.
 Paint can be made in many colors and types.
 Most paints are either oil-based or water-based, and each has distinct characteristics.

-Primitive forms of paint were used tens of thousands of years ago in cave paintings.
+Primitive forms of paint were used tens of millennia ago in cave paintings.

 Clean-up solvents are also different for water-based paint than oil-based paint.
 Water-based paints and oil-based paints will cure differently based on the outside ambient temperature of the object being painted (such as a house).